The Stories of our Founders

 Pete had a sacred vision of being a lone sundancer – “In the Lakota way, you are supposed to act out a sacred vision.
 But I did not want it.
 In fact, I tried hard to avoid it” He ran away from his vision for 17 years.
 When he finally enacted his vision, bringing the spiritual into the physical reality, the power to heal others became a part of his medicine.

 Pete Sr. believed the first step in healing his people was to bring them back into balance with how the Creator created them as Lakota.
 He is beloved in Lakota country because he and three other medicine men were instrumental in bringing back out into the open the Sundance to serve the people.
 It is the most powerful of the Seven Sacred Rites of the Lakota, and they brought it back in the early 1960’s at Pine Ridge and Rosebud Reservations.
-This was while it was still illegal to practice Native ceremonies.
-He was also responsible for bringing Sitting Bull’s Buffalo Sundance back to the Standing Rock Reservation.
-He taught them for eight years and had his son Peter teach them the 9th year.
-In 1964, Pete was named Sundance Chief by the Oglala Sioux Tribal Council, the only such distinction in tribal history.

 In 1989 Pete, with his son Peter, created Oceti Wakan – Sacred Fireplace, a 501(C) 3 nonprofit organization contributing to the preservation of the Lakota culture, language, and the healing of the people.
 Oceti Wakan is a response to events that have devastated the Lakota/Dakota/Nakota Nation over the past seven generations and is focused on creating a place for the healing of the family as a whole by rekindling Lakota spiritual values and culture.